Cosinusjustafonction/async-pubg-api/README.md

 # async-pubg-api
-a pubg api wrapper for python
+an asynchronous  pubg api wrapper for python

-this is an asynchronous pubg api